 - Sit with shoulders as far back against the backrest as possible.
-Set the backrest rake so that it is possible to reach the steering wheel with arms slightly bent.
+Set the backrest to an angle so that it is possible to reach the steering wheel with arms slightly bent.
 Maintain contact between shoulders and the backrest when turning the steering wheel.
-Do not angle the backrest too far back.
-We recommend a maximum rake of approx. 25 °.
+Do not tilt the backrest too far back.
+We recommend a maximum angle of approx. 25°.

-- Adjust the steering wheel \$\dip\$ 66.
+- Adjust the steering wheel \$\phi\$ 67.

-- Set seat height high enough to have a clear field of vision on all sides and of all display instruments.
+- Set the seat high enough to have a clear field of vision on all sides and on all display instruments.
 There should be at least one hand of clearance between head and the roof frame.
 Thighs should rest lightly on the seat without pressing into it.

-- Adjust the head restraint \$\ighta\$ 33.
+- Adjust the head restraint ⇒ 33.

 - Adjust the height of the seat belt ⇒ 38.